saeedvdi/ComputeCanada/README.md

 # How to borrow node for your simulation run
 salloc --ntasks-per-node=<> --mem-per-cpu=<>Gb --time=24:0:0

-# How to generate an ssh key pair for connecting to Niagara and mist
+# How to generate an SSH key pair for connecting to Niagara and mist
 1. If you want to use the RSA algorithm
   1. ssh-keygen -t rsa -b 4096 -C "your_email_adress@"
   2. -t rsa: Specifies the type of key to create, in this case, RSA.